AnthonyChen0921/Deck-CardOOP/Lab3/Readme.txt

         the index i should be used to access the vector of cards trick_cards_vector[i], not the index j. the index j should be used to access vector of players[j], not the index i.

+    2. HoleEm Game

+    error:
+    HoldEmGame.cpp: In member function ‘HoldEmAction HoldEmGame::action(int)’:
+    HoldEmGame.cpp:588:22: error: ‘currentPlayerInd’ was not declared in this scope if(!ifRaise&&currentPlayerInd==bigblindInd)
+    changed ‘currentPlayerInd’ to 'playerInd'

+    warning: suggest parentheses around assignment used as truth value [-Wparentheses] if(scores[i]=0){

+         changed to
+        if(scores[i]==0){

 Class Design: